Salim Kumar: Early life

 Salim Kumar was born on 10 October 1969 in North Paravur, as the youngest son of Gangadharan and Kausalya.
 He once told an interviewer that his father was an atheist and a follower of the veteran social reformer Sahodaran Ayyappan, who was also from North Paravur, and so named his son Salim Kumar to avoid religious associations.

 Kumar attended the Govt.
 Lower Primary School, Chittattukara North Paravur; went to high school at the Govt.
 Boys High School, North Paravur; and completed his pre-degree education at Sree Narayana Mangalam College Malyankara, Moothakunnam.
-He wanted to become a singer at a young age but later took up mimicry.
+He wanted to become a singer at a young age but later took up Mimicry.
 He graduated with a BA from Maharajas College, Ernakulam where he won the university's Mimicry title thrice.
-He started his stage career at Cochin Kalabhavan.
+He started his stage career at Kalabhavan.
 He was also a performer in Comicola, a comedy program on Asianet.
-For about four years, he was associated with professional drama in Arathi Theatres, Cochin.
+For about four years, he was associated with professional drama in Arathi Theatres, Kochi.